 Top off with the liquor and lemon juice, stir to combine and finish with a fresh slice of lemon.

 Traditionally, this drink is made with just hot water.
 But why let that water go to waste when you can add a tea bag to it!
 If rest is your goal, I’d use an herbal tea or white tea like chamomile or jasmine.
 However, If you just want to lay on the couch and watch Netflix all afternoon, my favorite flavors are this Peaches and Ginger tea and this African Autumn tea.

 This vibrant citrus is a key component of a cold-busting toddy no matter how you mix the other ingredients.
-It’s important that you use fresh lemon juice and not the bottle stuff.
-The lemon juice added to hot water or tea helps to reduce congestion.
+It’s important that you use fresh lemon juice and not the bottled stuff.
+The lemon juice added to hot water or tea can help to reduce congestion.

-- I personally like the taste of my hot toddies, but some people like them to really pack that cold killing punch and they add Raw Apple Cider Vinegar to them, about 1 to 2 tablespoons should be plenty if you decide to try it out.
+I personally like the taste of my hot toddies, but some people like them to really pack a punch and they add Raw Apple Cider Vinegar to them, about 1 to 2 tablespoons should be plenty if you decide to try it out.